 Tasmanian devil (Sarcophilus harrisii) isn’t only a mammal, it’s a marsupial mammal.
 The two-foot long devil possesses all the required characteristics of a mammal.
 It gives birth to live young; the female has mammary glands and they nurse live young with milk.

-Is a Tasmanian Devil a Mammal – What Kind of Mammal is a Tasmanian Devil
+Is a Tasmanian Devil a Mammal? – What Makes Devil a Mammal?

 One of the primary characteristics of mammals is that unlike reptiles or birds, mammals give birth to live young.
 The female mammal has mammary glands too.
 Likewise Tasmanian devil produces 20 to 30 live young and the female nurses its young with milk.
 Therefore, the devil qualifies as a mammal.

 Devil has Hair